keepalivedev/KeepAlive/README.md

   - If the 'Are you there?' prompt is not acknowledged within this time, an Alert will be sent
   - Will not be delayed
   - Default is 60 minutes
+- **Show Full-Screen 'Are you there?'
+Prompt**
+  - If enabled, a full-screen prompt is displayed over other apps when the 'Are you there?' check is triggered, making it harder to miss and helping to prevent a false alert
+  - Requires the Manage Overlay permission
 - **Rest Period Time Range**
   - A range of time during which inactivity will not be counted
   - For example, with 'Hours of Inactivity' set at 6 hours and a Rest Period of 22:00 – 6:00, if the device is last used at 18:00, the 'Are you there?' check would not be sent until 8:00